Skip to main content Skip to footer

 C Paul Courtney

 How do we identify non-filers?
 For example, we have monitoring rules set up.
 There's one in particular that I have set up for partner email filings.
-And that report, which I receive once a week, lets me know which partners have filed emails in that week or have not filed emails in that week.
+That report, which I receive once a week, lets me know which partners have filed emails in that week or have not filed emails in that week.
 And that provides yet another opportunity for the Records and Information Governance team to address the user or the internal customer and share with them some best practices, maybe do a little training along the way.

 Because again, in Records and Information Governance, that is an underlying theme for us.
 We're always training, always trying to improve by sharing best practices, etc. And over time, as you have those opportunities to train and share best practices.
 I believe that will encourage the adoption of the document management system, in our case, iManage.